 The MPC’s remit is clear that the inflation target applies at all times, reflecting the primacy of price stability in the UK monetary policy framework.
 The framework recognises that there will be occasions when inflation will depart from the target as a result of shocks and disturbances.
-The economy has been subject to a sequence of very large and overlapping shocks.
-Monetary policy will ensure that, as the adjustment to these shocks continues, CPI inflation will return to the 2% target sustainably in the medium term.
-Monetary policy is also acting to ensure that longer-term inflation expectations are anchored at the 2% target.
+Monetary policy will ensure that CPI inflation returns to the 2% target sustainably in the medium term.

 Kommentare lesen und schreiben, hier klicken